-Emily Armstrong, a Senior Research Director in the Health Care department, brings significant project management experience and clinical expertise to her role.
-She is the project manager for one of two NORC-led evaluations of the Center for Medicare & Medicaid Innovation's Round One Health Care Innovation Awards, focused on 23 awardees' care delivery implementations targeting complex, high-risk populations.
-Working collaboratively with task leaders, Ms. Armstrong is responsible for the management and oversight of the extended team, ensuring adherence to established deliverable deadlines while closely monitoring resources.
-Ms. Armstrong also provides clinical and evaluation support to the prime contractor responsible for determining compliance of quality health plans for the Center for Consumer Information and Insurance Oversight.
-In addition, Ms. Armstrong is the project manager for the extended NORC team conducting the evaluation of the Next Generation Accountable Care Organization model for the Innovation Center.
+Emily Armstrong, a deputy director in the Health Care department, brings significant project management experience and clinical expertise to her role.
+She was the project manager for one of two NORC-led evaluations of the Center for Medicare & Medicaid Innovation's Round One Health Care Innovation Awards, focused on 23 awardees' care delivery implementations targeting complex, high-risk populations.
+Working collaboratively with task leaders, Armstrong is currently the project manager for the extended NORC team conducting the evaluation of the Next Generation Accountable Care Organization model for the Innovation Center.
+She is responsible for the management and oversight of the extended team, ensuring adherence to established deliverable deadlines while closely monitoring resources.
+Armstrong also provides clinical and evaluation support to the prime contractor responsible for determining compliance of quality health plans for the Center for Consumer Information and Insurance Oversight.

 Prior to joining NORC, Ms. Armstrong worked in clinical risk management and has over 10 years' experience working in patient care environments, with a focus on maternal, geriatric and psychiatric populations.